kevinychen/patricks-hyperbox/README.md

 ![Demo](demo.gif)

-## How to use

 **This repository is still a work in progress.**

+## Running locally

+- Clone the repository.
+- In the root directory, run `python -m SimpleHTTPServer` (or any other web server that serves files).
-Simply clone the repository and open `index.html` in the browser.
+- Open `http://localhost:8000/` in the browser.